justinha214/CS4604_Labs/5.indexing/Lab_5.md

 Does the update took less time without the indexes?
 Your answer:
 ```
-The update takes the same amount of 'real' time (may be due to how .timer reportrs the 'real' time), but more 'user' time without the indexes.
+The update takes the same amount of 'real' time (may be due to how .timer reportrs the 'real' time),
+but more 'user' time without the indexes.
 ```

 Describe your findings of this Lab 5 from the recorded outputs, is everything working fine? or is anything not working? etc. Please indicate your SQLite version:

 ```
 SQLite version: 3.26.0 2018-12-01 12:34:55 bf8c1b2b7a5960c282e543b9c293686dccff272512d08865f4600fb58238alt1
-Findings: All the commands ran fine, except the 'real' time reported by the built-in timer sometimes reported 0.000 when it must've taken some bit of time.
-This may be due to how
+Findings: All the commands ran fine, except the 'real' time reported by the built-in timer sometimes reported 0.000 when it must've
-SQLite's timer rounds its digits.
-Other than that, all commands executed with no issues.
+taken some bit of time.
+This may be due to howSQLite's timer rounds its digits.
+Other than that, all commands executed with no
+issues.
 ```

 ps.
 Use this command to check your SQLite version. `sqlite3 --version`